top of page

 Our athletes range from 7 years old to 18 years old.
 Athletes are split into training groups based on age (FIS/GBR age categories) and ability.

-SPSRC is a snow club and we train our athletes to compete on snow, with both a number of training and race camps throughout the year.
-However, we do train at Sandown Park on the dry slope twice a week throughout the year.
+SPSRC is an alpine ski race club which trains club athletes to compete on snow with a comprehensive programme of snow training and race camps.
+Training takes place at Sandown Park on the dry slope twice a week throughout the year with SPSRC supporting dry slope competitions during the summer season.

 When do you train on dry slope at Sandown?